leikingo/angular2-course/currency-converter/README.md

 Basically interpolation and property binding are the same, but for none element attributes it is shorter to use the `{{}}` syntax.

 *Event binding* is used to bind a statement to an event for example `<button on-click="update()">`.
+The statement is most likely a method of the component.
 The more compact syntax is the `()` syntax: `<button (click)="update()">`

 Local template variable can be assigned with the `#` like `<input #exampleField>` and later referenced in this template like `<button (click)=update(exampleField.value)">`.
 The value property is passed as a string value here.

+To directly propagate an update of an input value, we can use event binding on the `input` event and actually reference the event with `$event`.
+The event has a `target` property which identifies the dom element that caused the event.
+Therefore we can use its value property to reference the new input value: `<input (input)="update($event.target.value)">`.